rahuls98/AudioML/Music key detection/README.md

+Objective : Using Deep learning and the Million Song subset to try and create a model for song key detection.

 Dataset : The Million song subset

-Corresponding python code from the website has also been used for data mining
+The corresponding Python code available on the website was used to convert the data into a suitable format to work with.